-"(1) Possession of Weapons
+(1)Possession of Weapons

-If the instant conviction is for a felony, or if the defendant was previously convicted of a felony or used a firearm or other dangerous weapon in the course of the instant offense - a condition prohibiting the defendant from possessing a firearm or other dangerous weapon.",
+If the instant conviction is for a felony, or if the defendant was previously convicted of a felony or used a firearm or other dangerous weapon in the course of the instant offense - a condition prohibiting the defendant from possessing a firearm or other dangerous weapon.", and in paragraph (4) by striking "Program Participation" in the heading; by inserting "(A)" before "a condition requiring"; and by inserting before the period at the end the following: "; and (B) a condition specifying that the defendant shall not use or possess alcohol".

+(1)Support of Dependents

-- "(1) Support of Dependents - (A) If the defendant has one or more dependents a condition specifying that the defendant shall support his or her dependents. - (B) If the defendant is ordered by the government to make child support payments or to make payments to support a person caring for a child - a condition specifying that the defendant shall make the payments and comply with the other terms of the order.";
+- (A) If the defendant has one or more dependents - a condition specifying that the defendant shall support his or her dependents. - (B) If the defendant is ordered by the government to make child support payments or to make payments to support a person caring for a child - a condition specifying that the defendant shall make the payments and comply with the other terms of the order.";